BaverGunay/Bavergny32/README.md

-- 👋 Hi, I’m @Bavergny32
+-  Hi, I’m Baver_Gunay
-- 👀 I’m interested in software
+-  I’m interested in software
-- 🌱 I’m currently learning ...
+-  I'm learning c#, java, python
-- 💞️ I’m looking to collaborate on ...
+-  I am a computer programming graduate
-- 📫 How to reach me ...
+- You can reach me on my
+  bavergny@gmail.com gmail account

 <!---
 Bavergny32/Bavergny32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.